--To preserve a family’s limited assets to ensure the next generation can live in a home and / or afford an education.
+-To preserve a family’s limited assets from Medicaid’s estate recovery program to ensure the next generation can live in a home and / or afford an education.

-Assistance with Medicaid planning can come from a variety of different professional and volunteers.
-The most appropriate and affordable options depends on a variety of factors such as one’s finances, age, health, state of residence and their marital and veteran status.
+Assistance with Medicaid planning can come from a variety of different professionals and volunteers.
+The most appropriate and affordable options depends on a variety of factors, such as one’s finances, age, health, state of residence, and their marital and veteran status.

-All of the following can provide Medicaid planning services, click on any title to learn more about the pros and cons of that specific type of assistance or use our free locator tool to find the best option for your needs.
+All of the following can provide Medicaid planning services.
+Click on any title below to learn more about the pros and cons of that specific type of assistance or use our free locator tool to find the best option for your needs.